 Zinc and Iron Help Rebuild

-Your body can’t produce protein and collagen without zinc, while iron delivers oxygen to the damaged site.
-One of the most common causes of infection in a cut or wound is lack of oxygen, according to “Selected Readings in Plastic Surgery."
+Your body can't produce protein and collagen without zinc, while iron delivers oxygen to the damaged site.
+One of the most common causes of infection in a cut or wound is lack of oxygen, according to Advances in Wound Care.
 A deficiency of either mineral may delay tissue rebuilding and repair.
 Protein-rich foods are good sources of zinc and iron.
 Both minerals are also found in whole grains and fortified cereals and breads.

 Ongoing Scar Support